rdfjs/data-model-spec/interface-spec.md

 **Properties:**

-- `Term .subject` the subject, which is an IRI, a BlankNode or Variable.
+- `Term .subject` the subject, which is a NamedNode, BlankNode or Variable.
-- `Term .predicate` the predicate, which is an IRI or Variable.
+- `Term .predicate` the predicate, which is a NamedNode or Variable.
-- `Term .object` the object, which is an IRI, a Literal, a BlankNode or Variable.
+- `Term .object` the object, which is a NamedNode, Literal, BlankNode or Variable.
-- `Term .graph` the named graph, which is an IRI, DefaultGraph, BlankNode or Variable.
+- `Term .graph` the named graph, which is a DefaultGraph, NamedNode, BlankNode or Variable.

 **Methods:**